-College Station is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, College Station doesn't have a public transportation system that people use for their commute.

 The people who call College Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of College Station residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in College Station include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.